 While I've spent the past decade doing mostly national touring, teaching guitar has always been another passion of mine.
 Once someone gets me talking about music, and in particular the guitar, I can't shut up about it.
-I enjoy teaching students of all levels, be it a beginner trying to learn their first chords and riffs, to someone looking to pick up a hobby and learn some tunes, to advanced students looking to learn music theory, jazz standards, or even prepare for college level curriculum.
+I enjoy teaching students of all levels, be it a beginner, someone looking to pick up a hobby and learn some tunes, or advanced students looking to learn music theory, jazz standards, or prepare for college level curriculum.
 Whatever it is, I'm game.

 As I said before, though, my style of teaching is dependent on the student.
 Most of the time, the only thing that really matters is that whoever I'm teaching is having fun and feeling passionate about guitar playing.
 That's all.
 However we should approach a lesson to achieve that, that's what we'll do.